humdrum-tools/humdrum-documentation/guide/ch11/index.md

 *-
 ```

-Note that this output doesn\'t quite conform to the `**kern` syntax: the
+Note that this output doesn't quite conform to the `**kern` syntax: the
-barlines have been duplicated as double-stops, and the durations aren\'t
+barlines have been duplicated as double-stops, and the durations aren't
 right for multiple-stops.
 We can clean up the output using
-<span class="tool">humsed</span>, but the incoherent durations won\'t
+<span class="tool">humsed</span>, but the incoherent durations won't
 cause problems if our intention is to calculate pitch intervals.

 If we pipe the above output through the <span class="tool">mint</span> command, the